 The Department of Speech and Hearing Sciences offers a bachelor of arts degree in speech-language pathology/audiology.
 The curriculum fulfills preprofessional requirements for students who wish to pursue graduate studies in these disciplines.

 A three-course American Sign Language option is available.
-Students also observe and may assist professionals in The Children's Center, The DuBard School, and The Speech-Language-Hearing Clinic.
+Students also observe and may assist professionals in The Children's Center, The DuBard School and The Speech and Hearing Clinic.

 *assigned by student's last name

-Initial on-campus practica are completed in The Children's Center, The DuBard School, or The Speech-Language-Hearing Clinic.
+Initial on-campus practica are completed in The Children's Center, The DuBard School or The Speech and Hearing Clinic.
 Subsequent clinical experiences are obtained with Speech-Language Pathologists in the Laurel-Hattiesburg area.
 The off-campus coordinator arranges final-semester externships.
-Students take the national examination in Speech-Language Pathology (Praxis II) towards the end of their program of studies.
+Students take a comprehensive exam (effective Fall, 2016) and the national examination in Speech-Language Pathology (Praxis II) towards the end of their program of studies.

 Speech-language pathology graduate students are admitted full-time in summer or fall semesters.
-Applicants should submit official transcripts and GRE scores to the graduate school (international applicants to the Center for International Education).
-Online applications include assistantship requests; letters of recommendation (3 required) are also submitted online.
+The entire application process is online (click the APPLY link at the top of this page).
+Applicants should submit either unofficial transcripts* (which applicants can upload themselves) or official transcripts* and GRE scores; letters of recommendation are not required.
+The online application includes assistantship requests.
+International applicants should apply to the Center for International Education.
 All materials should be on file well in advance of the February 1st deadline.

 A mandatory two day orientation is held for new graduate students each fall.
 Students meet the department chair and program directors.
-Topics of discussion include: academic honesty, clinical policies, code of ethics, complaint/conflict resolution, HIPAA, KASA, off-campus assignments, scope of practice, and standard (universal) precautions.
+Topics of discussion include academic honesty, clinical policies, code of ethics, complaint/conflict resolution, department policies and procedures, HIPAA, KASA, off-campus assignments, scope of practice and standard (universal) precautions.

-The master's education program in speech-language pathology at The University of Southern Mississippi is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard #310, Rockville, Maryland 20850, 800.498.2071 or 301.296.5700.
+The master's of arts and the master's of science education programs in speech-language pathology at The University of Southern Mississippi are accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard #310, Rockville, Maryland 20850, 800.498.2071 or 301.296.5700.